-In Homer’s epic poem The Odyssey, his Greek hero Odysseus is trying to return home after the Trojan War.
+I’ve always loved Homer’s epic poem The Odyssey, in which his Greek hero, Odysseus, tries to return home to Ithaca after the Trojan War.

-I believe that Homer was not only writing about a physical place but also a state of being.
-In a way, Ithaca is a metaphor for what we – and Odysseus – want and ‘need’ from life.
-But as Odysseus finds out, the journey is just as important as the destination – perhaps even more so – the story is certainly more thrilling on the journey with its encounters with lotus-eaters, the six-headed monster Scylla and the captivating witch-goddess Circe.
+But let’s not forget, the search is just as important as the destination – perhaps even more so.
+Odysseus’s story is certainly more thrilling on the journey with its encounters with lotus-eaters, the six-headed monster Scylla and the captivating witch-goddess Circe.

 When I first read the Odyssey, I questioned whether Odysseus even wanted to return home.

 Homer writes, ‘a man who has been through bitter experiences and travelled far, enjoys even his sufferings after a time.’

 In counselling, a question which may emerge at some point is: ‘What’s in it for you to stay stuck where you are?’
 It might sound like a harsh question but when we begin to explore both the question and the intention of the question – within a safe, therapeutic relationship – it can reveal interesting insights.
 Letting go of being ‘stuck’ may involve being open to new possibilities – and that can be scary.

 But for even the most scared person there is often a yearning to live life differently.
 Odysseus yearns for his home, for a life free of war and suffering – and for love – the love of his wife Penelope.
 Odysseus doesn’t know when he will get home or what he will find when he gets there and home begins to take on a mythological status.

 The great Portuguese writer Fernando Pessoa captures this in his posthumous masterpiece The Book of Disquiet: